 - Over the past several years, the Institute has hosted visiting scholars from around the world — including China, South Korea, West Indies, Turkey, and Finland — and continued its training work, including in Croatia with an annual workshop on higher education management funded by the U.S. Department of State.

-Recently, IHE welcomed visiting faculty and international scholars from Finland and Turkey.
+Recently, IHE welcomed visiting faculty and international scholars from Turkey and China.

 Sedat Gumus, associate professor of Education at Necmettin Erbakan University, in Konya, Turkey will be in residence for academic year 2015-16.
 Before arriving at the IHE he worked as the director of international relations at the Council of Higher Education, Turkey’s national higher education planning and coordination body.
 His research interests include issues such as finance, coordination and governance of higher education.
 His primary research at UGA will focus on state-level higher education coordination and accreditation bodies in the U.S.